abed-eb/cc-js-abdal/README.md

     }, []);

 // Create your form
-// Add id="signup" to the form
+// Add property "name" to your <form> tag,
+   *Note: your form name must contains "signup" word, examples: signup-form, my-signup, ...
+   *Note: DO NOT USE SPACE OR DASH FOR "SIGNUP" (sign-up and sign up are not allowed)
 // Add custome-attribute="include-form-tracking" to the form which you want to track.
-// Add custome-attribute="include-content-tracking" to the input which you want to track.
+// Add custome-attribute="include-content-tracking" to the input which you want to track its content.
+   *NOTE: your signup form must include an input with the name="email" (do not use "username", etc) *NOTE: you must add custome-attribute="include-content-tracking" for the email field *NOTE: its ok to not include content of private fields like password, etc
-// Add custom-attribute="form-submit" to the submit button.
+// Add custom-attribute="form-submit" or type="submit" to the submit button.
+// Use onSubmit={submitHandler} for you button NOT onClick.

 import { useState, useEffect } from "react";
 import { initCC } from "cc-js-abdal";